SHAREHOLDER ALERT: Levi & Korsinsky Notifies Driven Brands Holdings Inc. (DRVN) Investors Of A Class Action Lawsuit And Upcoming Deadline

-(MENAFN- GlobeNewsWire - Nasdaq) NEW YORK, Jan.
-29, 2024 (GLOBE NEWSWIRE) -- Levi & Korsinsky, LLP notifies investors in Driven Brands Holdings Inc. ("Driven" or the "Company") (NASDAQ: DRVN) of a class action securities lawsuit.
+(MENAFN- GlobeNewsWire - Nasdaq) NEW YORK, Feb.
+01, 2024 (GLOBE NEWSWIRE) -- Levi & Korsinsky, LLP notifies investors in Driven Brands Holdings Inc. (“Driven” or the“Company”) (NASDAQ: DRVN) of a class action securities lawsuit.

 CLASS DEFINITION: The lawsuit seeks to recover losses on behalf of Driven investors who were adversely affected by alleged securities fraud between October 27, 2021 and August 1, 2023.
 Follow the link below to get more information and be contacted by a member of our team: